Heavy Metals in Tampons: What You Need to Know and How to Protect Your Health

 The presence of heavy metals in tampons likely stems from contaminated soil where the cotton is grown.
 Unfortunately, lead and arsenic are naturally present in the environment and can make their way into food, water, and even skincare products.
 The study also pointed out that some metals may be added intentionally for odor control—but this is exactly why ingredient transparency matters.

-Why Choosing Organic Period Products Matters
+Why Choosing Organic Period Products With Ingredient Transparency Matters

 The vaginal wall is one of the most absorbent parts of the body, which means what you put inside your body matters.
 Using tampons that are free from harmful chemicals, synthetic fragrances, and pesticides can significantly reduce your risk of exposure to toxins over time.